 We’ve taken a look at five of the best contenders in the Japanese massage chair market.
 To be honest, of all five, the Inada stole my heart.

-I applaud a company that consistently brings great products to the table while keeping their customers needs in mind.
+I applaud a company that consistently brings great products to the table while keeping its customers’ needs in mind.
 That said, if you’re adamant about getting a Jp-made massage chair, it’s a great choice.

 However, if you’re willing to look at other options, the Luraco i7 Plus is 100% American made and much more worth your money.